 "Federal wells" - Orphaned wells and well sites on Federal land are considered "Federal wells" and are eligible for funding under the Sec.
 40601(b) Federal Program.
 Orphaned wells-and well sites associated with such wells-that were drilled subject to a federal permit to drill may be considered Federal wells eligible for funding under the Sec.
 40601(b) Federal Program, regardless of surface ownership.
 As the funding under the Federal Program is not expected to be sufficient to remediate all eligible Federal wells, a State may use grant funds received under Sec.
 40601 to plug and remediate Federal wells located on State or private land and may include those wells in its inventory of documented orphaned wells on State or private land.
-Any plugging and reclamation activities on such split-estate orphaned wells would be subject to the Federal government's onshore plugging and reclamation standards and DOI approval prior to the start of operations.
+Any plugging and reclamation activities on such split-estate orphaned wells would be subject to the Federal government's on-shore plugging and reclamation standards.